jorinvo/me/content/reads/writing.md

 ---

-Resource for anyone interested in writing
+Resources for anyone interested in writing